jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "But you wrote it all down?
 Books?"

 "I did."
 A pause.
-"No one reads them."
+"Only a few read them."

 The woodcutter shrugs.
 "Well.
 All these new books being printed—who can read it all?
 My cousin says there are more books in Florence now than anyone could finish in a lifetime.
 What's the point of all those new words anyway?
-Let the stars by the stars and the princes by the princes."
+Let the stars be the stars and the princes be the princes."

-Niccolo stares at him.
+Niccolo stares at him, before adding.

 "Being at the bottom makes it easier to see what's going on at the top.
 I've served princes.
 I've been tortured by them.
 I've studied their rise and fall.
 The view from down here is clarifying."

 The woodcutter marks another tree.
-"I understand.
-Can I have the big tree too?"
+"I understand what you mean.
+Roman peace and bridges and all...Can I have the big tree too?"

 "Yes.
-Take that one too."
+Take that too."

 ---